 Most countries prefer to keep their reserves in a currency with large and open financial markets because they want to be able to access them in an emergency.
 Government bonds, such as US Treasuries, are frequently held by central banks.
 The Treasury market in the United States remains the world’s largest and most liquid bond market—the easiest to buy into and sell out of.

 The IMF recognises eight main reserve currencies: the Australian dollar, the British pound sterling, the Canadian dollar, the Chinese yuan, the euro, the Japanese yen, the Swiss franc, and the United States dollar.
 By far the most widely held reserve currency is the US dollar.

 The United States entered World War II far later than it did World War I. Before entering the war, the United States was the principal source of weaponry and other supplies to the Allies.
 By the end of the war, the United States had the majority of the world’s gold.
 The countries that had expended their stockpiles could no longer return to the gold standard.

 In 1944, delegates from 44 Allied countries met in Bretton Woods, New Hampshire, to devise a system for managing foreign money that would benefit all countries equally.
-The delegation determined that global currencies would no longer be connected to gold, but instead would be fixed to the US dollar.
+The delegation decided to unlink global currencies from gold and instead tie them to the US dollar.
 That’s because the greenback was, itself, linked to gold.

 The Bretton Woods Agreement was named after this agreement.
 It established central bank power, requiring them to maintain fixed exchange rates between their currencies and the dollar.
 In exchange, the US would give US dollars for gold on demand.
 In cases where the value of their own currencies became too weak or too strong relative to the dollar, countries had some control over their currencies.
 To control the money supply, they could buy and sell their currency.